Microfluidics: A general overview of microfluidics

 Microfluidic systems on a chip

-A lab-on-a-chip (LOC) is a device performing on a miniaturized scale one or several analyses commonly carried out in laboratory.
+A lab-on-a-chip (LOC) is a device performing on a miniaturized scale one or several analyses commonly carried out in a laboratory.
 It integrates and automates multiple high-resolution laboratory techniques such as synthesis and analysis of chemicals or fluid testing into a system that fits on a chip.
-There are many advantages to operate at this scale.
-Samples analysis can occur in the zone where the samples are generated, rather than being carried to an extensive laboratory facility.
-Fluids behaviour at this scale make easier to control the movement and interaction of samples, causing reactions to be much more potent, and minimizing chemical waste.
-It also allows exposure to dangerous chemicals to be reduced.
+There are many advantages to operating at this scale.
+Samples analysis can occur on location, where the samples are generated, rather than being carried to an extensive laboratory facility.
+Fluids behaviour at this scale make it easier to control the movement and interaction of samples, causing reactions to be much more potent, and minimizing chemical waste.
+It also allows reduces exposure to dangerous chemicals.

-Organs on chip are 3D cell culture microdevices aiming to reproduce key functions of living organs on a computer chip.
+Organs on chips are 3D cell culture microdevices aiming to reproduce the key functions of living organs on a computer chip.
 These microfluidic devices are more efficient than conventional cell culture techniques since they are able to mimic microenvironments as well as their influence on organs functions.
-This allow to do research on human physiology for a specific organ and initiate advancements in artificial disease models.
+This allows to research the human physiology for a specific organ and initiate advancements in artificial disease models.

-Organs on chip use microfluidics and microfabrication technologies to better replicate the functionalities of living organs.
-Among them we can find models like intestine on a chip, heart on a chip, liver on a chip, lung on a chip, tumor on a chip, muscle on a chip, multiple organs on a chip etc.
+Organs on chips use microfluidics and microfabrication technologies to better replicate the functionalities of living organs.
+Among them we can find models like gut on a chip, heart on a chip, liver on a chip, lung on a chip, tumor on a chip, muscle on a chip, multiple organs on a chip etc.

 History of microfluidics

 Microfluidics is an integrative domain originating from a mix of microanalysis, biodefence and microelectronics down to the micrometric and sub-micrometric scale.

 The history of microfluidics started in the 1950’s, with the invention of the first transistor and the apparition of microtechnology.
 The inkjet printhead technology in which tiny tubes transport the ink for printing was also invented during this period.